Recategorization of Psoriasis Severity

 • Psoriasis lesions on 10% or more of body surface; OR

-• Psoriasis lesions on sensitive areas of the body (i.e., hands/feet, face, genitals, scalp); OR
+• Psoriasis lesions on high-impact sites (i.e., hands/feet, face, genitals, scalp); OR

 Fast Facts